hohmlearning/hohmlearning/README.md

 ## Dear Visitor, welcome to my portfolio,

-I'm a Process Engineering burning for innovative developments.
-I want to push the boundaries making the impossible possible.
+I'm a process engineer who is burning for innovative developments.
+I want to push the boundaries, making the impossible possible.
 The incorporation of engineering skills with machine learning enables new modeling approaches.
-Enhanced methods are possibly created through the superposition of robust, well-known technics with recent machine learning algorithms.
+Enhanced methods are possibly created by superposing robust, well-known techniques with recent machine learning algorithms.

 ---